eitanturok/eitanturok.github.io/_posts/2025-06-30-llm-inference-notes.md

 15. **Why might a model perform WORSE with KV cache enabled in some scenarios?**
     *Memory pressure causing GPU memory swapping to CPU, memory bandwidth saturation slowing all operations, or cache management overhead (copying, allocation) exceeding computational savings for short sequences.*

-16. **Distributed inference: How do you handle KV cache across multiple GPUs?**
-    *Model parallelism: partition cache by layers across GPUs, but attention requires all-gather communication.
-Sequence parallelism is challenging due to autoregressive dependencies.
-Pipeline parallelism works but complicates cache management.*

 ### Advanced